IMPULS3D/For103/README.md

 If the light is RED, press the RIGHT button to score.
 If the light is BLUE, press the LEFT button to score.
 If the wrong button is pressed, you lose, and a song will play to indicate your score.
+To end/turn off the game, simply flip the switch again.

 The switch will indicate when the game begins.
 The LED lights light up at random.